 Before beginning the home search, talking with a lender is a crucial move.
-Not only will you know the exact amount of home you can afford, but you’ll also have all your necessary documents in order which gives you an advantage in a competitive real estate market.
-I often have homebuyers who are uncertain about when to speak with a lender, or they come to me later in the process.
+Not only will you know the exact amount of home you can afford, but you’ll also have all your necessary documents in order, which gives you an advantage in a competitive real estate market.
+Our team often works with homebuyers who are uncertain about when to speak with a lender, or buyers who don’t reach out until later in the process.

-I’ve laid out five reasons below why it’s not only a smart decision to speak with your lender first, it’s necessary.
+We’ve laid out five reasons below why it’s not only a smart decision to speak with your lender first; it’s necessary.

 1. Match Your Budget to Your Home

 You should have realistic expectations before beginning your home search.
 Talking with a lender first can ensure that you’re looking in the right price range.
 Blindly shopping around without knowing your budget can be a big waste of time and set you up for heartbreak if you’ve found a home you love but can’t actually afford.
 Talking with a lender can help match you with financial programs that can maximize your purchasing power while minimizing your out-of-pocket expense.